So, it’s summer. You want that calisthenics body—lean, strong, and ready for the beach. But let’s be real: you keep grabbing junk food.

 - Quinoa tabbouleh (quinoa, parsley, cucumber, tomato, lemon juice, olive oil)

-- Skewer the beef and veggies.
-Alternate beef, peppers, onions, tomatoes.
-Season with salt, pepper, maybe a little garlic powder if you’re feeling wild.
+| 1 | Skewer the beef and veggies | Thread beef, peppers, onions, and tomatoes onto skewers, alternating as you go.
+Season with salt, pepper, and garlic powder if you’re feeling it. |

-- Make the quinoa tabbouleh.
-Cook the quinoa, let it cool, then mix with chopped parsley, diced cucumber, tomato, a squeeze of lemon juice, and a splash of olive oil.
-Salt and pepper to taste.
+| 3 | Make the quinoa tabbouleh | Cook the quinoa and let it cool.
+Mix with chopped parsley, diced cucumber, tomato, lemon juice, olive oil, plus salt and pepper to taste. |

 That’s it.